Simplifying mailing cost estimates by a natural chat experience

 Chatbot

-Finding the right USPS service among their diverse options can be challenging.
+Finding the right USPS service among their diverse options is challenging

 USPS offers various mailing services.
 It has a mailing price calculator feature on its website, but finding the most suitable service for a user’s specific package can be challenging.

-USPS offers Flat Rate and Standard Priority Mail services.
-The Flat Rate service price is fixed regardless of weight or distance, while the Standard Priority Mail pricing varies based on weight, size, and destination.
-Users need to manually compare costs to determine the best option for their packages.
+USPS offers Flat Rate with fixed pricing and Standard Priority Mail priced by weight, size, and destination.
+Users need to manually compare options to find the best price.

 The website lacks clear explanations of service options and postal jargon, making it confusing for users.
 Its complexity and excessive details can overwhelm them.